langmi/spring-batch-tutorials/hello-world-java/README.md

 ### Java Code

-In the configuration we configured a Tasklet Step, here is the missing source-code:
+In the Job configuration we configured a Tasklet Step, here is the missing source-code:

     package de.langmi.spring.batch.tutorials.helloworld;